Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Introduction

 which fixes $\Wf$ and scales translations by a factor of $p$, induces an isomorphism $\W \iso \Wp$.
 Consider the group ring $\ZZ\W$ as a $(\ZZ\Wp,\ZZ\W)$-bimodule.
 As a left $\ZZ\Wp$-module $\ZZ\W$ is free, with a basis $\Wpcosets \subset \W$ of minimal length representatives for the right cosets $\Wp \backslash \W$.
 The right $\W$-action on $\ZZ\W$ induces a faithful homomorphism

 Here the first isomorphism is obtained by writing $\ZZ\Wp$-endomorphisms of $\ZZ\W$ as matrices with respect to the basis $\Wpcosets$.
 The second isomorphism is just $F^{-1}$ applied to the entries of the matrices.
 Following \cite{selfsimilargroups} we call the composition $\xi:\ZZ\W \rightarrow M_{|\Wpcosets|}(\ZZ\W)$ the \defnemph{matrix recursion representation} of $\ZZ\W$.
+As far as we know this representation does not lift easily to Hecke algebras.

 Our most important result is a categorification of the matrix recursion representation.
-More precisely, suppose $\field$ is a field of characteristic $p>2$.
+More precisely, suppose $\field$ is a field of characteristic $p>2$ (or $p>3$ if $\Phif$ is of type $G_2$).
 The construction of the diagrammatic category uses the data of a \defnemph{$\field$-realization} of $\W$, i.e.~a reflection representation of $\W$ over $\field$.
-We consider two different $\field$-realizations of $\W$: the \defnemph{universal realization} of $\W$ with respect to the affine simple roots (see Definition~\ref{defn:univrlz}) and the $F$-twist of this realization (see Proposition~\ref{prop:frobrealiz}).
+We consider two different $\field$-realizations of $\W$: the \defnemph{universal realization} of $\W$ over $\field$ with respect to the affine simple roots (see Definition~\ref{defn:univrlz}) and the \defnemph{$F$-twist} of this realization (see Definition~\ref{defn:Ftwist}).
 Let $\dgrm$ and $\dgrmF$ respectively denote the diagrammatic Hecke categories constructed from these two realizations of $\W$.
 The categorification of $\xi$ is as follows (see also Theorem~\ref{thm:linkagefunctor}).